-Foreword by: David O. Stovall
+Foreword by: David Stovall

 Afterword by: Rita Kohli

-Publication Date: August 26, 2022
+Publication Date: October 28, 2022

 This book highlights the work of Rise for Racial Justice, an organization that launched a public racial literacy campaign in 2020 when the nation’s interest in exploring the history and present reality of anti-Black police violence was at a high.
 Protests following the murder of George Floyd focused the public’s attention on anti-Black racism, sparking calls for racial justice.
-There was a resulting demand for antiracism training to help make sense of the ongoing twin pandemics of anti-Black racism and White supremacy.
+There was a resulting demand for antiracism training to help make sense of the ongoing twin pandemics of anti-Black racism and white supremacy.

 Colette N. Cann is a professor of education at the University of San Francisco.
 Kimberly Williams Brown is an assistant professor of education at Vassar College.
 Meredith Madden is an assistant professor of education at Utica College.